1927 Chicago mayoral election: Aftermath

 [I]t isn't merely the manner wherein Chicago elects its mayor that is profoundly startling, but the kind of man it elects as Mayor.
 The successful candidate has already been dismissed from office for graft.
 He has declared himself wet and promised before election that he would break any policeman who tried to interfere with drinking.
 The manner wherein the election was fought imperiled the whole principle of democracy.
 The result of it made it, so far as Chicago is concerned, ridiculous."

 Many experts concluded that Thompson had won because of his skilled campaigning, providing entertainment while Dever called for virtue.
 Elmer Davis of Harper's Magazine mused that the mystery was not that Dever lost but that he had received 430,000 votes.
 George Schottenhamel, writing in 1952 for the Journal of the Illinois State Historical Society, argued that Dever "would have been easy opposition for any candidate" running "on a campaign of 'Dever and Decency' despite four years of rampant crime in Chicago".
 The New York Daily News credited opposition to Dever's enforcement of Prohibition and Thompson's pledge to cease such enforcement as key to Thompson's victory, expressing hope that it would warn leaders of other large city's not to enforce "the tyrannous nonsense that is prohibition".
 However, the newspaper also decried the result as a "victory of a political haymaker over a sincere man", calling Dever "an earnest and an honest mayor as far as can be discerned", and characterizing Thompson as holding a political record "of administrative rottenness surpassed only by certain Tammany pirates of fifty years ago."

 The New York Times regarded Thompson's victory to be "a blow" to the power of Frank Orren Lowden, as it was anticipated to give Thompson and Deneen control over Cook County's delegates to the 1928 Republican National Convention.
 Thompson had previously unfulfilled ambitions to run on the Republican Party presidential ticket in 1920.
 In the immediate aftermath of his victory, The New York Times observed that, "these ambitions have been fired anew by his success in the Mayoralty election."

-Nobody had expected Robertson to win.
+No news outlets had expected Robertson to win.
 The Chicago Tribune noted that he had finished a "poor third" and polled "only" 51,209 votes; The Daily Independent of Murphysboro considered him to have finished at a "hopeless third".
 Koop's performance of two votes was picked up by the Associated Press and used by an editorial of the Ottawa Citizen as evidence that the threat of socialism was overblown.
 Communist leader Arne Swabeck called the election "one of the greatest mud-slinging contests ever managed by the 'celebrated' American political parties," and opined that it demonstrated how labor voters should cease "awarding friends and punishing enemies" of capitalist politicians in the major political parties.